Moonak

 Moonak is a town and a nagar panchayat in Sangrur district in the Indian state of Punjab.
 Moonak is situated near the Punjab-Haryana border.
 The nearest towns of Haryana are Jakhal Mandi and Tohana.
-The nearest commercial airport to Moonak is at Chandigarh which is 150 km from here.
+The nearest commercial airport, at Chandigarh, is 150 km away.
 The majority of people are engaged in farming and agricultural activities.

 Demographics

 The Moonak has population of 18,141 of which 9,475 are males while 8,666 are females as per report released by Census India 2011.
-The population of Children with age of 0-6 is 2325 which is 12.82% of total population of Moonak.
+Children between 0-6 years number 2325, which is 12.82% of the total population.
 In Moonak, the female sex ratio is 915 against state average of 895.
 Moreover, the child sex ratio in Moonak is around 863 compared to Punjab state average of 846.
 The literacy rate of the town is 67.68%, which is lower than state average of 75.84%.
 While male literacy is around 73.54% and female literacy rate is 61.33%.

 The table below shows the population of different religious groups in Moonak city, as of 2011 census.